SimiaCryptus/intellij-aicoder/docs/prompt_documentation.md

 This class is a part of the `com.github.simiacryptus.aicoder.actions.generic` package and requires several dependencies, including the IntelliJ Platform SDK, Apache Commons IO, and the `com.simiacryptus.jopenai` package for AI model interaction.

-# generic\AppendAction.kt
+# generic\AppendTextWithChatAction.kt

-#### Class Documentation: `AppendAction`
+#### Class Documentation: `AppendTextWithChatAction`

-`AppendAction` is a specialized action class that extends the functionality of `SelectionAction<String>`.
+`AppendTextWithChatAction` is a specialized action class that extends the functionality of `SelectionAction<String>`.
 It is designed to append text to the end of a user's selected text within an IntelliJ IDEA project environment.
 This class leverages the OpenAI API to generate the text that will be appended, using a model specified in the application's settings.

 ##### Configuration